-Those, who want to see this phenomenon in action, best take one of the three operator models without priority, watch out for when the model is in danger of deadlocking, stop the run and adjust the priority of the inspection, and then continue the run.
+Those who want to see this phenomenon in action best take one of the three Human Resource models without priority, watch out for when the model is in danger of deadlocking, stop the run and adjust the priority of the inspection, and then continue the run.

-The models with priority are included: operator1 with priority.mod, and so on.
+The models with priority are included: human resource1 with priority.mod, and so on.

-9.7 More Operator options
+10.7 More Human Resource options

-Much more is possible with Operators.
-Imagine a task that requires two Operators, e.g. lifting a heavy plate together.
-An Operator can also remain with a product longer.
-These possibilities are incorporated in an assignment.
+Much more is possible with Human Resources.
+Imagine a task that requires two Human Resources, e.g. lifting a heavy plate together.
+A Human Resource can also remain with a product longer.
+Certain tasks might require specific skills that not all of the team members have.
+These possibilities are incorporated in the following assignment.

-Add a second Operator to operator1.mod and realize the following:

-- 8. Inspection requires 2 Operators at the same time. - 9.
-Drilling will always require an (arbitrary) Operator, but he will now accompany the product as far as the CNC machine. - 10.
-Same as previous; except that Operator Red now handles the red products and Operator Blue handles the blue products.
+- 8. Add a second Human Resource to human resource1.mod and realize the following: - a.
+Inspection requires 2 Human Resources at the same time. - b.
+Drilling will always require an arbitrary Human Resource, but he will now accompany the product as far as the CNC machine. - c.
+Same as previous; except that Human Resource Red now handles the red products and Human Resource Blue handles the blue products.
+On the team define 2 skills one to handle red product and blue for the other.

-These three modifications together can be found in operator4.mod.
+These three modifications together can be found in human resource4.mod.